alexksh2/8-April-2022-Financial-Planning/README.md

 Different regression models were used to forecast the HDB sale prices, rental prices, and vehicle prices respectively.
 Vehicle prices were calculated by summing COE prices and the Open Market Value (OMV) of vehicles.

-The two methods used are Kernel Ridge Regression (KRR) and Linear Regression (LR) (See Appendix A).
+The two methods used are Kernel Ridge Regression (KRR) and Linear Regression (LR).
 KRR is suitable for smaller datasets, as it is too computationally expensive to generate complex models for larger datasets (Unzueta, 2021).
 LR in comparison generates simpler models which use fewer computational resources.

 # Rationale
 Financial planning is highly important in Singapore due to several reasons